crystal-lang/crystal-book/conventions/documenting_code.md

 ### Inheriting Documentation

-When using inheritance, if an instance method is only documented on the parent type; the method on the child type will inherit the documentation of the parent with `Description copied from class/struct ParentType` prepended.
+When an instance method has no doc comment, but a method with the same signature exists in a parent type, the documentation is inherited from the parent method.

 For example: